 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages 250 pounds per square, architectural laminate runs closer to 400; a 25-square tear-off lands between three and five tons before underlayment.
-That tonnage routes cleanly in a hooklift truck but caps the weight limit on a single pickup, which is why roofing dumpsters use lower side walls.
-How does that translate to a 10-yard can?
+Most asphalt shingles are straightforward to route by weight: three-tab averages 250 pounds per square, architectural laminate runs closer to 400.
+A 25-square tear-off lands between three and five tons before underlayment is added, which is why roofing dumpsters cap tonnage to stay inside the hooklift truck’s weight limit on one pickup.
+How does that translate to a 10-yard container?

-When you mix shingle debris with framing or sheathing offcuts, we route that container to our general c&d debris service—it helps us keep the loads sorted correctly, ensuring the materials are processed at the proper local facility.
+When jobs mix shingle debris with framing or sheathing offcuts, we route the container to our general c&d debris service—keeping loads sorted at the facility—rather than running them as pure asphalt tear-offs on our standard roofing lines.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition